Growing a Practice

 Consulting

 Kenya Crawford, LMHC noticed a common complaint among her clients of color: workplace racism.
-“No matter how much support I provided, nothing could outweigh the daily microaggressions,” she says.
-“I started Kenya Crawford Consulting to disrupt workplace trauma before it got to my couch.”
+She started Kenya Crawford Consulting to disrupt workplace trauma before it reached her therapy couch.

 Writing